8 Biggest Golf Longshots To Win The Masters At Augusta National

 6. Danny Willett (50-1, 2016)

 Perhaps the most memorable Masters longshot, Willett closed ahead of Round 1 with 50-1 odds.
-However, what puts him above Watson, is that he opened at 150-1 back in November 2015.
+However, what puts him above Watson is that he opened at 150-1 in November 2015.
 In 2016, Augusta National ate its participants for lunch, with Willett needing to shoot just five-under for the tournament to win.
 This year also featured the infamous collapse of Speith, who had a five-shot lead heading into Sunday’s back nine.
 Willett endured, winning the tournament by three strokes.

 5. Hideki Matsuyama (60-1, 2021)

 Nerves nearly got the best of Matsuyama on Sunday, who shot one-over in the final round.
 Behind him were Will Zalatoris and Speith, who each posted two-under for the round.
 But he finished with a one-stroke lead after closing at 60-1 odds ahead of Round 1.
-Storms plagued most of the field Saturday, even stopping play for awhile, but Matsuyama posted his best score (65) that day.
+Storms plagued most of the field Saturday, even stopping play for a while, but Matsuyama posted his best score (65) that day.

 Masters longshots